-Since a debit card is only tied to a checking account, it’s like an added buffer from the money in a savings account.
+Since a debit card is only tied to a checking account, that’s like an added buffer from the money in a savings account.
 Plus, learning to regularly transfer money into a savings account can help create healthy money habits.

 In fact, this thinking can be applied to any money goal, whether it’s a new phone, car, or a big post-graduation trip.
 Saving now can make it easier to achieve later.